-Many colleges and universities are now offering business analytics as a major.
+Many colleges and universities are now offering business analytics as a business major.
 Colleges and universities have noticed the trend of companies looking for candidates with backgrounds in analytics and have adapted by adding an analytic major to their course offerings.
 Many students have added business analytics as a co-major.
 Business analytics pairs great with many other business degrees like finance, marketing, and MIS (management information systems).

 Listed below are some potential jobs that candidates with a business analytics major may find after graduations:

 A logistician analyzes and coordinates the supply chain side of things.
 Supply chain is the system that moves a product from supplier to consumer.
 A logistician manages the entire life cycle of a product.
 They also used data to check in on the supply chain process and look for inefficiencies in the process.